-Separation of assets and valuation
+Segregation of assets and valuation

-The trustee must set apart from other assets those assets which are to fund the pension of a person under this deed.
+The trustee must segregate from other assets those assets which are to fund the pension of a person under this deed.
 The trustee must value those assets at least annually.
 If they are insufficient or more than sufficient to fund the pension, the trustee must do anything that superannuation law requires.
 The trustee must obtain any certificate of adequacy that the trustee considers necessary in respect of those assets in order to comply with the Tax Act or superannuation law.

-H Allocated, life, life expectancy and flexi pensions
+H Allocated, life, life expectancy, flexi and market linked pensions